TylorS/typed/apps/website/content/guides/ui-link.md

 export const AccountLink = Link({ href: "/account/profile", content: "Edit profile" });
 ```

 Choose a plain anchor when no router integration is required, and keep scheme policy in the application.
-[Link API](/reference/modules/%40typed%2Fui%2FLink).
+See [Navigation as an Effect service](/explore/navigation-as-an-effect-service) for router setup and the [Link API](/reference/modules/%40typed%2Fui%2FLink) for click classification.